MRU-F2025-COMP3504/3504-term-project-visible/README.md

 - The application also implements authorization using JWT tokens.
 You will need to create two additional secret files in the `secrets` directory:
   - **JwtIssuer**: for development purposes, this can be set to _localhost_.

+        echo "localhost" > secrets/JwtIssuer

   - **JwtKey**: this file needs to contain a secret that is at least 256 bits long.
 [Jwt.io](https://www.jwt.io/) can provide a sample string that meets this criteria.

+        echo "a-string-secret-at-least-256-bits-long" > secrets/JwtKey

+- **Note:** If you have run any of the above commands in Powershell, you may need to swap the file encoding from `UTF-16LE` to `UTF-8` to ensure compatability.

 - Once you have created the file, start the Docker containers by running the following command: